muratabur/muratabur.github.io/gut.md

 > **GUT 1**: The world is not complex.

-Complexity is a lack of understanding
+Complexity is a lack of understanding.

 > **GUT 2**: